 Unfortunately, while Ottawa’s airport serves all major North American airlines and has flights to Europe, the Caribbean and many cities to the US, Ottawa remains the largest metropolitan area of Canada, to not serve as a hub for any airline.
 This means that all to often we are forced to connect with international flights via Montreal or Toronto.
 It is a huge inconvenience to say the least and often an added cost to our trip.

 But those of you reading this post want to know how this airport rates in terms of pet perks. like any Canadian airport service animals are allowed in the terminal.
 As for pets, I can only speak from my experience and say that I am often carried around in my carrier with my head sticking out the entire time and no one has ever said a word.

 The Pet relief area is across the street from the passenger terminal and is a generous, designated grassed area at the south end in front of the Parkade.
 Luckily since the airport isn’t a labyrinth or gargantuan in size it is actually not too difficult to get to if you have a little extra time on your hands.
 You will however need to allocate time to go through security again.
 We recommend you set aside at least two hours to fully benefit from the large space and make it back in time to catch your connecting flight.
 In addition remember that in the dead of winter this area is covered by a few feet of snow.
 This means that ironically, the pet relief area is only a seasonal perk for spring, summer and fall.

-In review: Ottawa’s Macdonald-Cartier Airport is pet friendly and easy to manage.
+In review: Ottawa’s Macdonald-Cartier Airport is pet friendly by North American standards and easy to manage.
 The staff is kind and easy going and no one will give you a hard time for traveling with a canine.
 We give it a 4 paw rating and suggest the following be considered for improvements: